kingsdigitallab/alice-thornton/frontend/posts/blog/2025-11-21-British-Libray-blog.md

 - blogs
 ---

-This post was originally published on 30 May 2023 for the British Libray's Untold Lives series.
+This post was originally published on 30 May 2023 for the British Library's Untold Lives series.

 ‘Bringing up a chicken to peck out their eye’: A niece’s betrayal